sagarabilly/nvim-config/README.md

    :TSUpdateSync
   ```

-3. For windows, the configuration file should placed in:
+3. For windows, the configuration file should be placed in:
     C:\Users\<user_name>\AppData\Local\nvim
-  So, please clone the repository using ```git clone https://github.com/sagarabilly/nvim-config``` at:
-    C:\Users\<user_name>\AppData\Local\
-   And please rename the folder to nvim (delete theres already nvim folder, delete it)
+   And please rename the folder to nvim (if there is already nvim folder, delete it)